Updated April 2023

 And to become a Qualified Mediator (Q.Med) through ADRIO, you must complete 40 hours of basic mediation training and 40 hours of specialized training, among other requirements.

 The Family Mediation certificate offered by Kompass includes all of the OAFM-required courses.
-And the Advanced Family Mediation course within the certificate fulfills 21 of the 40 specialized training hours required for the Q.Med.
+It also fulfills 64.5 of the required hours for FMC certification and 21 of the 40 specialized training hours required for the Q.Med.

 Job postings for family mediators often call for candidates with a bachelor’s degree in psychology, law, social work, or a related area.